ibm-cloud-docs/vpc/vsi_is_getting_started_vpc_catalog_images.md

 When you select a catalog image, you need to make sure that you are aware of any associated billing plans.

-Catalog images are billed in one of the following ways:
+Catalog images are billed in one of the following ways.

 * Free trial
 * Usage-based